KCollins/magplots/README.md

 <!-- Click here to run example code: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/KCollins/magplots/HEAD?labpath=Examples.ipynb) -->

 ## Installation
+To install from pypi:
 `pip install magplots`

+To install from source:
+Clone git repo and run `python -m pip install .` from top level of directory.
 Make sure that you have a folder in your directory named `/output`.
 This is where plots and dataframes will be saved.

 ## MWE